An asymptotic distribution theory for Eulerian recurrences with applications: Conclusions

 On the other hand, from a methodological point of view, how to address the finer properties such as local limit theorems and large deviations by a more systematic approach?
 Much remains to be clarified.

-B\'ona writes in \cite{Bona2004}: ``\emph{While Eulerian numbers have been given plenty of attention during the last 200 years, most of the research was devoted to analytic concepts.}'' Despite the large literature on analytic aspects, a more complete collection of the Eulerian recurrences seems lacking and this paper also aims to provide an attempt to collect more examples and types of Eulerian recurrences, focusing on distributional aspect of the coefficients.
-We believe that such an extensive collection will also be helpful for the study of other properties of Eulerian recurrences and related structures.
+B\'ona writes in \cite{Bona2004}: ``\emph{While Eulerian numbers have been given plenty of attention during the last 200 years, most of the research was devoted to analytic concepts.}'' Despite the large literature on analytic aspects, a more complete compilation of the Eulerian recurrences seems lacking and this paper also aims to provide an attempt to gather more examples and types of Eulerian recurrences, focusing on distributional aspect of the coefficients.
+We believe that such an extensive compilation will also be helpful for the study of other properties of Eulerian recurrences and related structures.

-Our method of moments relies crucially on the presence of the fator $1-v$ in the derivative term in \eqref{Pnv-gen}; it fails when $1-v$ is not there as we already saw many examples in Section~\ref{ss-1-sv}.
+Our method of moments relies crucially on the presence of the factor ``$1-v$'' in the derivative term in \eqref{Pnv-gen}; it fails when $1-v$ is not there as we already saw many examples in Section~\ref{ss-1-sv}.
 Such recurrences also occur frequently in combinatorics and a systematic study of the corresponding distributional properties of the coefficients will be given elsewhere.

 Finally, from a computational point of view, the Eulerian recurrence is a Markovian one in that the $n$th row of the polynomials $P_n$ depends only on $P_{n-1}$ and its derivative.
-This property not only facilites the systematic search by computer through all OEIS sequences but also provides a good framework for mathematical analysis; yet the total number (585) we worked out is still relatively small compared with the 21,000+ nonnegative polynomial sequences in OEIS (over a total of 305,000+).
-While many such polynomial sequences do not have combinatorial or structural interpretations or are rather artificially constructed, they do provide a very rich and valuable source for the study of many different properties such as the distribution of the coefficients, and that of the zeros.
+This property not only facilites the systematic computer search through all OEIS sequences but also provides a good framework for mathematical analysis; yet the total number (594) we worked out is still relatively small compared with the 25,000+ nonnegative polynomial sequences in OEIS (over a total of 327,000+).
+Although many such polynomial sequences do not have combinatorial or structural interpretations or are rather artificially constructed, they do provide a very rich and valuable source for the study of various properties such as the distribution of the coefficients, and that of the zeros.
 A complete characterization of the corresponding limit laws is of special methodological and phenomenal interest but seems too early at this stage.